Do you need to register?

 Before you register, you should be confident that your organisation:

-If your organisation cannot meet these requirements, registration is not the right option at this time.
+If your organisation cannot meet these requirements, registration may not be the right option at this time.

 NZ Navigator self-assessment tool